-When you select Run SW Update from the MAINTENANCE menu, the software update will begin.
+When you select Run SW Update from the MAINTENANCE menu, a screen will display that prompts you to Run Update?.
+Press the accept button to start the software update.
+Press the cancel button to abort the software update.

 WATCHDOG ENABLE